PranitDugad/Post-Slider/Post-Slider/README.md

 - Caching mechanism for optimized performance.

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder "Post Slider" to the `/wp-content/plugins/` directory
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Insert the block in the Gutenberg editor by searching for **Post Slider**.